timhazed/datascience_projects/README.md

 ## Pipelining and Hypertuning Techniques (ReneWind)

-“ReneWind” is a company working on improving the machinery/processes involved in the production of wind energy using machine learning and has collected data of generator failure of wind turbines using sensors.
-They have shared a ciphered version of the data, as the data collected through sensors is confidential (the type of data collected varies with companies).
-Data has 40 predictors, 20000 observations in the training set, and 5000 in the test set.

-The objective is to build various classification models, tune them, and find the best one that will help identify failures so that the generators could be repaired before failing/breaking to reduce the overall maintenance cost.
+"ReneWind" is a company working on improving the machinery/processes involved in the production of wind energy using machine learning and has collected data of generator failure of wind turbines using sensors.
+The objective is to build various classification models, tune them and find the best one that will help identify failures so that the generator could be repaired before failing/breaking and the overall maintenance cost of the generators can be brought down.
 ### Skills and Tools

-EDA, Scaling, Imputation, Pipelining, Hypertuning
+EDA, Scaling, Regularization, Oversampling, Undersampling, Imputation, Pipelining, Hypertuning